yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         // Find the first activity that is not finishing. final ActivityRecord next = topRunningActivityLocked(null);

-        // Remember how we'll process this pause/resume situation, and ensure
-        // that the state is reset however we wind up proceeding. final boolean userLeaving = mStackSupervisor.mUserLeaving;
+        final boolean userLeaving = mStackSupervisor.mUserLeaving;
         mStackSupervisor.mUserLeaving = false;

         final TaskRecord prevTask = prev != null ? prev.task : null;
         if (next == null) {
-            // There are no more activities!

             final String reason = "noMoreActivities";
             if (!mFullscreen) {
-                // Try to move focus to the next visible stack with a running activity if this
-                // stack is not covering the entire screen. final ActivityStack stack = getNextVisibleStackLocked();
+                final ActivityStack stack = getNextVisibleStackLocked();
                 if (adjustFocusToNextVisibleStackLocked(stack, reason)) {
                     return mStackSupervisor.resumeTopActivitiesLocked(stack, prev, null);